camunda/camunda-docs-manual/content/reference/rest/signal/post-signal.md

   </tr>
   <tr>
     <td>executionId</td>
-    <td>Specifies a single execution which is notified by the signal.<br>
+    <td>Optionally specifies a single execution which is notified by the signal.<br>
     <strong>Note:</strong> If no execution id is defined the signal is broadcasted to all subscribed handlers.</td>
   </tr>
   <tr>